Xant3s/viavr-editor/code/docs/specifications/SceneEditor/SceneEditor.md

 # Drag & Snap Editor

 The VIA-VR drag & snap editor is based on [Mozilla Spoke](https://hubs.mozilla.com/spoke).
-This page explains how Spoke is currently embedded and how the editor can be extended or modified.
-It also discusses possible future strategies to extend the editor.
+This page explains how Spoke is currently embedded and how the Spoke editor can be extended or modified.
+It also discusses possible future strategies to extend the Spoke editor.
 To learn how to use the Spoke editor, please consult the [Spoke user documentation](https://hubs.mozilla.com/docs/spoke-creating-projects.html).

 <div class="IMPORTANT">
   <h5>CAUTION</h5>